Dick Grayson (Titans character): Becoming Nightwing

 For three months, Dick was training the new Titans team.
-One night, he saw on the news a girl escaping the police.
+One night, he saw on the news a girl escaping from the San Francisco Police Department.
 Dick went after her and found her, bringing her to the tower.
 At that time he received a phone call from Hank, informing him that Doctor Light attacked him and Dawn.
 Dick invited them to the tower, something they agreed to.
 After being consoled by Bruce, who told him that the girl has a lot of similarities with him when he first adopted him, Dick told to the girl to stay in the tower, and she agreed.
 After a while, Dick took the girl, who revealed her name being Rose, for coffee, but they were attacked by Doctor Light, successfully escaping him.
 When they returned to the tower, Gar informed him that Rose is the daughter of Slade Wilson / Deathstroke.
 Dick had a meeting with Hank, Dawn and Donna about Rose, but they agreed to focus on taking down Doctor Light first.
 At one point, Doctor Light kidnapped Jason, revealing he was working with Deathstroke, who killed the Doctor after saying he wants to leave.
 Deathstroke revealed that he wanted to take back his daughter and also stop the Titans.
-After some time, Dick found Deathstroke in a church with his son, Jericho.
-Dick fought Slade, but accidentally Jericho was killed.
+After some time, Dick found Deathstroke in a church with his son Jericho.
+Dick fought Slade, but Jericho was accidentally killed.
 After that, Slade attacked the Titans, but was confronted by Dick, wearing his Nightwing costume.
 During their fight, Rose killed her father.
 Afterwards, they went to stop a confused Conner / Superboy, who was attacking a circus.
-The team managed to sane him, but Donna Troy / Wonder Girl died from electrocution.
+The team managed to stop him, but Donna Troy / Wonder Girl died from electrocution.

 During the Anti-Monitor's attack on the Multiverse, Dick's universe, dubbed Earth-9, was destroyed.
 After a team of heroes, the Paragons with the help of Oliver Queen / Spectre, fought the Anti-Monitor, they restarted the Multiverse, reestablishing Earth-9.